Zbysekz/Craft/README.md

 ### Download

-Mac and Windows binaries are available on the website.
+Michael Fogleman's Mac and Windows binaries are available on the website (but Zoe's fork is not).

 http://www.michaelfogleman.com/craft/

-See below to run from source.
+Alternatively, see below to run from source using the Terminal application.

 ### Install Dependencies